singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 You can't design a system if you don't know what you're designing.
 Scoping the problem  is important because  you want to ensure that you're building what the interviewer wants and because this might be something that interviewer is specifically evaluating.

-If you're asked something  such as "Design Tiny URL"; you'll want to understand  what exactly you need to implement.
+If you're asked something  such as "Design TinyURL", you'll want to understand  what exactly you need to implement.
 Will people be able to specify their own short URLs?
 Or will it all be auto-generated?
 Will you need to keep track of any stats on the clicks?
 Should the URLs stay alive forever, or do they have a timeout?

 These are questions that must be answered before going further.